Looking for places to see fall foliage in Seattle?

 9. Lake Washington Boulevard

-Go for a fall stroll or bike ride by Lake Washington Boulevard and you’ll get to enjoy a peaceful scene of fall foliage all along the edge of the lake.
+Go for a fall stroll or bike ride along the 8-mile Lake Washington Boulevard and you’ll get to enjoy a peaceful scene of fall foliage all along the edge of Lake Washington.

 10. Kerry Park

 Fall is a great time to visit the iconic Kerry Park in Seattle for two reasons.
-One is that the summer crowd will be thinned out a little, and the second reason is that you’ll get to see some beautiful fall foliage enhancing one of the best views of Seattle.
+One is that the summer crowd will be gone, and the second reason is that you’ll get to see some beautiful fall foliage enhancing one of the best views of Seattle.

 📍Where: 211 W Highland Dr.